serverless-nextjs/serverless-next.js/README.md

 ## Reporting Issues

 You can open a new issue [here](https://github.com/serverless-nextjs/serverless-next.js/issues).
+If posting a problem, please follow the [debugging wiki](https://github.com/serverless-nextjs/serverless-next.js/wiki/Debugging-Issues) first for some useful tips.

 If you are reporting a security vulnerability, please follow the [security policy](https://github.com/serverless-nextjs/serverless-next.js/security/policy) instead.

-Please note that there is only one active maintainer right now and a handful of community contributors, so we hope you understand if we do not respond in a timely manner.
-Hopefully with the project being open source, it is a bit easier to debug and resolve any issues.
+Please note that there is only one active maintainer right now and a handful of community contributors, so we hope you understand if we do not respond in a timely manner - we shall rely on the community to hopefully help each other.

 ## Contributing